 1. Learn to Listen Actively

-Active listening is among the most essential communication skills.
-It greatly affects the quality of your relationships with other people.
-If you listen actively, you not only hear the words, but also understand the message behind them.
+Active listening is a fundamental communication skill.
+It dramatically affects the quality of your relationships with other people.
+If you’re engaged in a conversation, you not only hear the words but also understand the message behind them.

-Here are some excellent tips to help you become an active listener:
+These excellent tips will help you become an active listener:

-• Don’t get distracted.
-Look directly at the speaker, and do not let anything divert your attention from the conversation.
-Repeating the words in your mind is a good way to stay focused.
+- Avoid distraction.
+Look directly at the speaker, and don’t let anything divert your attention from the discourse.
+Repeating the words in your mind is an excellent way to stay concentrated.

-• Leave judgment aside.
-Let the person finish before asking questions or expressing any contention.
+- Leave judgment aside.
+Allow the person to finish before asking questions or expressing any contention.

 2. Have Empathy